hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/251000086v1-behavioural-classification-in-c-elegans-a-spatio-temporal-analysis-o.md

 ---
 layout: default
-title: Behavioural Classification in C. elegans: a Spatio-Temporal Analysis of Locomotion
+title: "Behavioural Classification in C. elegans: a Spatio-Temporal Analysis of Locomotion"
 ---

 # Behavioural Classification in C. elegans: a Spatio-Temporal Analysis of Locomotion